black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 After your nested for loop, you've found the smallest value.
 You need to swap it with your current value.

 Like you did in your bubble sort, use a temp variable to extract the value at array[i], then swap the values at array[i] and array[minIndex].

+# Step 31
+Finally, after your outer loop has finished, you need to return the array.
+Once you've done so, you should be able to see the Output change when you click the Sort button again.